aileen-byte/Team14/personal statements/Phillippa.md

 ## Sign_extend

 I wrote the sign_extend module to generate 32-bit immediates from the raw instruction bits.
-For I-type instructions it extracts bits [31:20] and sign-extends them, and for B-type branches it reconstructs the split immediate from the scattered fields and appends the low zero bit before sign-extending.
+For I-type instructions it extracts bits [31:20] and sign extends them, and for B-type branches it reconstructs the split immediate from the scattered fields and appends the low zero bit before sign-extending.
 This was a good exercise in carefully mapping the RISC-V encoding to hardware, as a single misplaced bit would send branches to entirely the wrong address.

 ## Instruction_Mem

+I implemented instr_mem as a simple read-only memory for instruction fetch, loading program.hex at simulation start and returning RD = memory[PC[31:2]] for aligned 32-bit instructions.
+Keeping it minimal made the instruction stream deterministic, which was really useful when debugging PC control (branches/jumps) in the pipelined CPU because it removed memory timing as a source of errors.
+The main limitation is that this word-addressed model hides byte addressing and endianness and wouldn’t support unaligned fetch or compressed instructions, but it was an effective abstraction for our RV32I tests and integration.

 # Testbenches
 ## CU Testbench